 A program for current professionals in higher education who want to advance their career.
 This innovative cohort-based program values course activities that involve sharing experiences from diverse perspectives of higher education settings across the country.

-Admission to graduate study does not constitute admission to the Student Affairs Administration in Higher Education Program.
-Priority application deadline is February 1 each year.
-The application process for the SAA Program consists of three parts:
+Admission to graduate study does not constitute admission to the Student Affairs Administration in Higher Education Master of Science in Education Program.
+Priority consideration is given to applications received before February 1 each year.
+The application process for the SAA M.S.Ed.
+Program consists of three parts:

-- Complete the UW System online application and have official transcripts sent to UW-L admissions office from all institutions previously attended.
+- The UW System online application along with official transcripts sent to UWL admissions office from all institutions of higher education previously attended.

 |SAA 702||Student Development Theory||3|

 |SAA 706||Advising and Supporting||3|

 |SAA 708||Social Justice and Inclusion||3|